Big data in eCommerce is necessary if businesses want to scale.

 Gathering customer data helps eCommerce stores gain valuable insight that can help them improve conversions, sales, traffic, and more.
 Every action a customer does can be tracked.

-Customer data management helps organize data from each trackable action and runs it through analytics.
-The analyzed result allows organizations to build strategies to improve key metrics.
+Customer data management helps organize and run data from each trackable action through analytics.
+The analyzed result allows organizations to build strategies to improve critical metrics.

-Under GDPR laws, sites are required to ask for consent to collect data through cookies.
-When a customer allows cookies to be collected, your site is given consent to track their actions.
+Under GDPR laws, sites must ask for consent to collect data through cookies.
+When a customer allows cookies to be collected, your site consents to track their actions.

 Data Management Best Practices for eCommerce